iommirocks/iommi/docs/pages.rst

 Page
 ----

-The `Page` class is used to compose pages.
+The :code:`Page` class is used to compose pages.
 If you have installed the iommi middleware you can also return them directly from your views.
-They accept `str`, `PagePart` and Django `Template` types:
+They accept :code:`str`, :code:`PagePart` and Django :code:`Template` types:

 .. code:: python